Página inicial Portuguese version

 It appears that the role of conscious learning is somewhat limited in second language performance.
 According to Krashen, the role of the monitor is - or should be - minor, being used only to correct deviations from "normal" speech and to give speech a more 'polished' appearance.

 Krashen also suggests that there is individual variation among language learners with regard to 'monitor' use.
 He distinguishes those learners that use the 'monitor' all the time (over-users); those learners who have not learned or who prefer not to use their conscious knowledge (under-users); and those learners that use the 'monitor' appropriately (optimal users).
 An evaluation of the person's psychological profile can help to determine to what group they belong.
 Usually extroverts are under-users, while introverts and perfectionists are over-users.
 Lack of self-confidence is frequently related to the over-use of the "monitor".

-The Input hypothesis is Krashen's attempt to explain how the learner acquires a second language.
-In other words, this hypothesis is Krashen's explanation of how second language acquisition takes place.
-So, the Input hypothesis is only concerned with 'acquisition', not 'learning'.
+The Input hypothesis is Krashen's attempt to explain how the learner acquires a second language – how second language acquisition takes place.
+The Input hypothesis is only concerned with 'acquisition', not 'learning'.
 According to this hypothesis, the learner improves and progresses along the 'natural order' when he/she receives second language 'input' that is one step beyond his/her current stage of linguistic competence.
 For example, if a learner is at a stage 'i', then acquisition takes place when he/she is exposed to 'Comprehensible Input' that belongs to level 'i + 1'.
 Since not all of the learners can be at the same level of linguistic competence at the same time, Krashen suggests that natural communicative input is the key to designing a syllabus, ensuring in this way that each learner will receive some 'i + 1' input that is appropriate for his/her current stage of linguistic competence.